 Getting A Peace Bond

 If you can persuade the Crown Prosecutor to resolve your matter with a Peace Bond, the charges might be withdrawn.

 While domestic violence is a serious crime, a knowledgeable and experienced domestic violence lawyer in Calgary can help you and your partner apply for a Peace Bond.

 Avoiding A Criminal Record

-You may also be able to persuade the Crown Prosecutor, with the help of your criminal defence lawyer, to apply for a discharge prior to trial.
+You may also be able to persuade the Crown Prosecutor, with the help of your criminal lawyer, to apply for a discharge prior to trial.

 A discharge allows the defendant to avoid a criminal record if they plead guilty to the charges.
 The defendant will have to explain why they shouldn’t get a criminal record and why it would be beneficial to the public to avoid conviction.

 If successful, the defendant will be “discharged” from the offence instead of convicted and will not have to state that they’re a criminal record.